 If using OpenDNS or Google Public DNS, your complete IP address will not be embedded.
 Instead, the DNS server will only include enough information for the CDN to know your general location.
 For instance, if your IP address is 220.127.116.11, the DNS server will only expose the first three octets, so 67 – 215 – 80 instead of 67 – 215 – 80 – 23.
 A reasonable analogy would be only showing the prefix of your phone number in caller ID.
 If your number was 415-555-1234 then only 415-555-XXXX would appear in the Caller ID.
 Not enough to identify you, but enough for the receiving party to know the area code and prefix of the caller.

 Who has implemented this?

-As of today Google, Bitgravity, CDNetworks, DNS.com and Edgecast have deployed this DNS improvement onto their servers around the world.
+A number of recursive and authoritative DNS providers including Google, Bitgravity, CDNetworks, DNS.com and Edgecast have deployed this DNS improvement onto their servers around the world.
+A partial listing can be found on the Participants page.
 A number of other leading Internet companies will be implementing this in the coming year.

 This represents a tremendous step forward in improving the Internet experience for millions of consumers and businesses and we look forward to continued cooperation and innovation.

 Can any ISP or Internet service participate?

 This initiative is open to other recursive DNS service providers, Content Delivery Networks and anyone else interested in participating.